Prevention is Always Better Than Cure: The Importance of Getting your Paperwork Right!

 The idea that prevention is necessarily better than cure long ago made its way from adage into the heart of employee and industrial relations policy.
 However, the legal environment in which Irish employers now operate has changed significantly and has become increasingly more challenging and complex.

 Too often Irish employers find themselves in costly litigation with employees which they can ill afford, but could avoid, with carefully worded employment contracts and the effective management of employee disputes.

-At Insight HR, we believe prevention is better than cure.
+At Insight HR, we believe prevention is better than a cure.
 If you focus too much attention on the costs associated with getting your paperwork right, and too little attention on protecting your business, you may well find yourself in a situation where you have no control over your labour costs.

 Do not leave your business exposed to unnecessary compensation claims and costly legal fees.
-Our experienced HR Consultants understand the legal complexities involved in developing robust employment contracts, and policies and procedures, as well as the requirements and expectations should an employer find themselves embroiled in a difficult employee dispute.
+Our experienced HR Consultants understand the legal complexities involved in developing robust employment contracts, and policies and procedures, as well as the requirements and expectations, should an employer find themselves embroiled in a difficult employee dispute.

 To find out more about employment contracts and staff handbooks, or to talk to one of our consultants in confidence about a staffing situation, call Mary Cullen or Liam Barton on 056 770 1060 or email email@example.com